xSpecialFoodx/Equations-Solver/README.md

 The "SimplifiedEquationText" variable will get "a * d / (b * c)".

-The "Solution" variable will get 42, which is the solution to this equation if X is set as 5.
+The "Solution" variable will get 42, which is the solution to the equation if X is set as 5.
 <br/><br/>